-- 2. Your Local Election Official sends you a blank absentee ballot, either by email, fax, website link or postal mail. - 3.
-Mark the ballot, then submit the voted ballot to your Local Election Official before the deadline.
-Depending on your state, you may be able to submit the voted ballot by email, fax or online upload.
-And postal mail is accepted in all states We strongly recommend you return your ballot electronically when available. - VOTING ADDRESS Use the street address of the last place you lived in the US--even if your family no longer owns the property or you no longer have ties to the state or you don't intend to return to that state.
+Your Local Election Official sends you a blank absentee ballot, either by email, fax, website link or postal mail.

+SUBMIT YOUR VOTED BALLOT TO YOUR LOCAL ELECTION OFFICIAL BEFORE THE DEADLINE Depending on your state, you may be able to submit the voted ballot by email, fax or online upload.
+And postal mail is accepted in all states.

+We strongly recommend you return your ballot electronically when available.

+VOTING ADDRESS Use the street address of the last place you lived in the US-even if your family no longer owns the property or you no longer have ties to the state or you don't intend to return to that state.
 It also doesn't matter if you were registered to vote at that address.
 If you are a US citizen who has never lived in the US, your voting address is the street address of the last place your US citizen parent lived in the US.